astronomer/airflow-guides/guides/airflow-components.md

 Once the scheduler is started:

-1) The scheduler "taps" the _dags_ folder and instanstiates all DAG objects in the metadata databases.
+1) The scheduler "taps" the _dags_ folder and instantiates all DAG objects in the metadata databases.
 Depending on the configuration, each DAG gets a configurable number of processes.

 **Note**: This means all top level code (i.e. anything that isn't defining the DAG) in a DAG file will get run each scheduler heartbeat.
 Try to avoid top level code to your DAG file unless absolutely necessary.